 Electronic Health Record Systems include computerized physician order entry (CPOE), e-prescribing and other health information systems.

-Electronic Medical Record (EMR) means an individual patient's medical record maintained by the office of the patient's physician.

-End of Life Care refers to the medical and ethical issues surrounding the end of a patient's life.
+End-of-Life Care refers to the medical and ethical issues surrounding the end of a patient's life.
 End-of-life issues include the type and extent of medical care, services, treatments, medications and other options that may be available to the patient.
+End-of-life care includes palliative care as defined at 105 CMR 130.1900.

 Fifth Pathway means a program of medical education which meets all of the following requirements: